How many hours should you sleep?

 The REM phase

 After the REM phase ends, the sleep cycle begins again.
-The body returns to the light sleep phase.
+The body thus returns to the light sleep phase.

-Tip 1: Build routines
+Tip 1: Build up routines

 Tip 2: Exercise in everyday life